-1. INTRODUCTION
+12 1.
+INTRODUCTION

-Cold-formed sections have been used in car bodies, high way barriers and in secondary structural elements including roof and wall systems.
-Cold formed sections are fabricated from steel sheets, strips or plates, where their thickness is typically between 0.5 and 6 mm.
-In the last 20 years cold formed sections have also become popular for primary structures, particularly in domestic, agricultural, light commercial and light industrial applications.
-In last decades, many researchers studies structural behavior of cold-formed steel beams.
-Instability phenomena, such as local, distorsional, lateral-torsional buckling and their interactions.
+14 Cold-formed sections have been used in car bodies, high way barriers and in secondary 15 structural elements including roof and wall systems.
+Cold formed sections are fabricated from 16 steel sheets, strips or plates, where their thickness is typically between 0.5 and 6 mm.
+In the last 20 years cold formed sections have also become popular for primary structures, 17 particularly in domestic, agricultural, light commercial and light industrial applications.
+In last 18 19 decades, many researchers studied the structural behavior of cold-formed steel beams 20 concerning with the instability phenomena; such as local distortion, lateral-torsional buckling, 21 and their interactions.

-In single storey industrial buildings, and low to medium rise offices and warehouses, cold-formed steel sections are widely used as secondary structural members such as purlins to support roof cladding.
+In single storey industrial buildings, and low to medium rise offices and warehouses, coldformed steel sections are widely used as secondary structural members such as purlins, in order to support roof cladding.
 Four different types of purlin systems may be found in modern roofs with different degrees of continuity: single span, double span, multi-span with sleeves, and multi-span with overlaps.

 As its effective stacking and easy connection, multi-span cold-formed steel Z purlin systems with lapped connections over the internal supports are the most popular purlin systems used in practice.
 Lapping configuration is the most important parameter affects on load capacity of Z purlin systems.
-Weak technical data for designer engineers to assess the structural behavior of this type of connections, force the researches to develop and study a full scale samples study its structural behavior.
+Weak technical data for designer engineers to assess the structural behavior of this type of connections, force the researches to develop and study a full scale samples to study its structural behavior.